 ASCP Policy Statements

-ASCP supports H.R.
-4190 to amend title XVIII of the Social Security Act to cover pharmacist services under the Medicare program.
+ASCP supports the Pharmacy and Medically Underserved Areas Enhancement Act (H.R.
+592/S. 314) to amend title XVIII of the Social Security Act to cover pharmacist services under the Medicare program.

 ASCP supports improvement of the Medicare Part D Medication Therapy Management benefit by extending these services to beneficiaries with a single chronic disease.
 ASCP supports efforts to increase access to pharmacist-provided clinical services for seniors and ensure the appropriate and safe use of medications for the elderly.